Automattic/wp-calypso/client/lib/users/README.md

 **UsersActions.fetchUsers( options );**

 `options` is an object that describes any custom query params you want to pass into the `wpcom.js` [usersList method](https://github.com/Automattic/wpcom.js/blob/master/docs/site.md#siteuserslistquery-fn) which passes parameters into the REST API [`/site/$site/users` endpoint](https://developer.wordpress.com/docs/api/1.1/get/sites/%24site/users/).
-The only required attribute is siteId.
+The only required attribute is `siteId`.
 Current default values include:

 ```js
 {